 - Mati, Bancy.
 2011.
 Introducing Kenyan Participation: Producing More with Less Input through SRI – the System of Rice Intensification.
 PowerPoint presented by the Kenya SRI Projects Coordinator at the videoconference on South-South Knowledge Sharing on Climate-Smart Agriculture Practices, KDLC, Nairobi, 24th August 24.
 16 slides.

 - SRI-Rice Kenya Photo Collection is provided by Bancy Mati.
 The photos are running as a slideshow in the summary section at the top of the page.
 Click on the photo showing to enlarge it or to show captions.
-If you do not have Flash installed, click here to see individual photos which are made available on Picasaweb.
 (See also photos from ALL countries).